USDA-ARS-NWRC/guds/README.md

 day of spatial data representing the snowpack parameters.
 The netcdf should at at leat contain the variables: specific_mass, thickness, snow_density

 2. Topographic - To run AWSM, there is a set of static images required that describe the envrionment to the modeling system.
 This file should also be a netcdf and any images in the file will be uploaded.

 3. Flights - Eventually  Lidar snow depth images will be uploadable, in the mean time it is under development.

 4. Styles - Upload SLD type styles to the geoserver, currently only applies to rasters

+5. shapefiles - upload .shp files to the geoserver.
+Note that all the supporting files must exist in the same path, e.g. (tuolumne.shp, tuolumne.prj ...)

 ### Download Type

 1. Modeled Output - Original netcdf of the modeled data can be downloaded

 ### Specifying the basin
 To upload data, GUDS must receive a basin flag to know how to organize it.